 It isn’t always easy to control a home storage environment, especially if it’s your attic or garage!
 That’s why we recommend investing in a climate-controlled storage unit if you can.

 Related: The Benefits of Climate Controlled Storage: Do You Really Need It?

 To prevent leakage or premature power loss, follow these storage tips for different types of batteries.

-- If possible, store one-time-use batteries in their original packaging, so they are not in contact with other batteries.
+- Store one-time-use batteries in their original packaging so they are not in contact with other batteries.